-For example, D-Rev’s Brilliance Jaundice lamp grew out of an investigation into why jaundice is often under-treated in developing countries.
+One of D-Rev’s most celebrated products – the Brilliance Jaundice lamp – grew out of an investigation into why jaundice is often under-treated in developing countries.
 Treatment for newborns is simple; a dose of phototherapy under blue light.
 However, D-Rev found that 95% of all phototherapy devices evaluated in India and Nigeria did not meet American Academy of Pediatrics standards, often for banal reasons such as power failures or burned out bulbs.
 D-Rev’s design solution was simple: a lamp with LEDs instead of fluorescents, eliminating the broken bulb problem and lasting sixty times longer for half the power of compact fluorescent bulbs.
 Given that power is often inconsistent in developing and rural environments, D-Rev designed Brilliance to be run off of a car battery for up to eight hours in the event of outages.
 The solution was not necessarily just a new lamp, but a new thinking of the ecosystem around the lamp.
 The approach has proven so successful, the Brilliance lamp has now treated over 500,000 babies in 53 countries.

 The $80 US ReMotion Knee was created to address the high cost of fitting and maintaining prosthetic limbs.
 Not only are prosthetics themselves expensive, they need frequent adjustment and can rust and swell, exacerbating the need for ongoing maintenance.
 The ReMotion Knee was conceived to be as simple and flexible as a natural knee, with a minimum of parts and using a single hinge so that it swings naturally.